wangcongcong123/MLP-TC/README.md

         The predicted results are:
         array(['neutral', 'negative', 'positive'], dtype='<U8')

  * After running [main.py](main.py), you will find `output.log` and `LinearSVCdc26f10760747d1c6d94b3a9679d28cf.pkl` under the root of the repository.
-When you rerun the experiment, the model will be loaded locally instead of re-training from scratch as long as your configurations keep the same.
+When you rerun the experiment, the model will be loaded locally instead of re-training from scratch as long as your configurations are not changed.

 ## Others
 - More extensions of this package go to this tutorial (in plan).
 Feedback is welcome or any errors/bugs reporting is well appreciated.